vdevisricharan/gen-ai-assistant-with-rag/README.md

-# GenAI RAG Chatbot
+# GenAI Assistant with RAG

-A FastAPI + SQLite Retrieval Augmented Generation chatbot using Gemini for embeddings and answer generation.
+A FastAPI + SQLite Retrieval Augmented Generation Chat Assistant using Gemini for embeddings and answer generation.
 The assistant answers only from the local knowledge base in `backend/docs.json`, stores embeddings in SQLite, retrieves the most relevant chunks with cosine similarity, and keeps short session-based chat history.

 ## Architecture Diagram